MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 ~~~~~~~

 The `Instant`_ class is the closest equivalent of `Date`_.
 It represents a specific instant in time.
-The following snippet shows how to create an instant from the factory methods and perform basic operations on instants.

 .. code-block:: java